no-trbl-2-u/CodeStumble/src/components/Layout/Article/md_articles/arrayCardio01.md

   .map(ea => ({first: ea.first, last: ea.last}))
 ```

 *Disclaimer: Since we're using anonymous **arrow** functions, we have to wrap our return statement in parenthesis ().
-If we don't it'll think our object innerds is the return statement*
+If we don't it'll think our object innards is the return statement*

 ```js
 const mistake = data